Rdatatable/data.table/README.md

   46. `DT[rows, newcol := NULL]` resulted in a segfault on the next assignment by reference.
 Closes [#1082](https://github.com/Rdatatable/data.table/issues/1082).
 Thanks to @stevenbagley for the MRE.

+  47. `as.matrix(DT)` handles cases where `DT` contains both numeric and logical columns correctly (doesn't coerce to character columns anymore).
+Closes [#1083](https://github.com/Rdatatable/data.table/issues/1083).
+Thanks to @bramvisser for the [SO post](http://stackoverflow.com/questions/29068328/correlation-between-numeric-and-logical-variable-gives-intended-error).

 #### NOTES

   1. Clearer explanation of what `duplicated()` does (borrowed from base).
 Thanks to @matthieugomez for pointing out.
 Closes [#872](https://github.com/Rdatatable/data.table/issues/872).